 After two weeks, he had an idea.
 “Let’s force our daughters to do this at dinner.”
 The 5-year-old thought it was cute.
 The 13-year-old rolled her eyes.
 Neither wanted to take part, so the parents decided to just do it in front of them.

 A few weeks later, our client got a call from the father of his older daughter’s friend who had been at a sleepover at the man’s home.
 In a serious voice, he said they needed to talk about his daughter’s behavior at the slumber party.
-Our client grew nervous, and worries of boys and drinking flooded his mind.
+Our client grew nervous as worries about boys and drinking flooded his mind.

 The other father said the reason he called was to tell him that at the sleepover, our client’s daughter had felt like many of their classmates at school were being exceptionally mean recently, so she sat the girls down in a circle and had them go around saying nice things about one another.